emisasal/vite-react-typescript/README.md

 `npm create vite@latest new-project-name`

-After executing the script Vite ask for the project configurations:
+After executing the script Vite asks for the project configurations:

 - Select a framework (React)
 - Select a variant (JavaScript / TypeScript)